-The cornerstone to achieving wear blue’s mission is the Saturday Run, held at chapters or local meet-ups.
+The cornerstone to achieving wear blue’s mission is the Saturday Run, held at Saturday Run Communities.
 The Saturday Run is a weekly event facilitated by wear blue volunteers which typically occurs on Saturday mornings.
 Saturday Runs are gatherings of a mixed community at public location, where members network with one another, gather in solidarity to honor the fallen, and then participate in a life-affirming run.
 It is a positive, upbeat experience.
 The runs are open and free to all.
 The Saturday Run provides access to running as a healthy coping mechanism for our military personnel and the friends and family of service members killed in combat.
 Saturday Runs are at no cost to participants.

 wear blue Mile

 wear blue, in support of its mission to honor the service and sacrifice of the American military, creates the wear blue Mile at officially designated races.
 The wear blue Mile is comprised of two parts – (1) the Faces of the Fallen posters and (2) American flags (each draped with a black ribbon, bearing the name of a fallen military member) held by volunteers.